coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    .. exn:: Syntax error: [prim:reference] expected after 'Notation' (in [vernac:command]).

-     The type passed to :cmd:`String Notation` or :cmd:`Numeral Notation` must be a single qualified identifier.
+     The type passed to :cmd:`String Notation` or :cmd:`Number Notation` must be a single qualified identifier.

    .. exn:: Syntax error: [prim:reference] expected after [prim:reference] (in [vernac:command]).

-     Both functions passed to :cmd:`String Notation` or :cmd:`Numeral Notation` must be single qualified identifiers.
+     Both functions passed to :cmd:`String Notation` or :cmd:`Number Notation` must be single qualified identifiers.

      .. todo: generally we don't document syntax errors.
 Is this a good execption?

    .. exn:: @qualid is bound to a notation that does not denote a reference.

-     Identifiers passed to :cmd:`String Notation` or :cmd:`Numeral Notation` must be global references, or notations which evaluate to single qualified identifiers.
+     Identifiers passed to :cmd:`String Notation` or :cmd:`Number Notation` must be global references, or notations which evaluate to single qualified identifiers.

      .. todo note on "single qualified identifiers" https://github.com/coq/coq/pull/11718#discussion_r415076703